Applicants wishing to transfer to any of NUNM’s programs must meet the following requirements:

 Credit Specific to the College of Classical Chinese Medicine

-Due to the classical orientation of the MSOM and DSOM programs, only a limited number of credits from programs with a traditional orientation are transferable.
+Due to the classical orientation of the DAcCHM and MAcCHM programs, only a limited number of credits from programs with a traditional orientation are transferable.

 Applicants with completed coursework in U.S. institutions: